oleeskild/obsidian-digital-garden/docs/Troubleshooting/Authentication.md

 ## My Authentication Token is correct, but I get an error when publishing

-Please ensure you have the proper rights to the repository.
+Please ensure you have the proper rights to your Quartz repository.

 If you're on a university network connection or similar network that is shared with many other users, your connection to GitHub might be rate-limited.